fingels/reindeer_v2/README.md

 **Important:**
 In case of successive runs, delete the `tmp` folder before running the next one.

-# TODO
+# Roadmap / Whishlist / To Do List
 - Performance benchmark
-- Adapt to GGCAT
+- Adapt to GGCAT and connect with KMTricks
-- Connect with KMTricks
-- Serialisation unordered_map (librairie cereal) ?
+- Serialisation unordered_map (cereal library) ?
 - Instead of adding files one by one sequentially, use a divide and conquer method.
 Parallelizable.
 Needs to implement merge structures.
+- Queries that excludes some files
+- Add CMake